scuzzydude/asimov/asimov.md

 ![A person in a uniform holding a baseball bat Description automatically generated with low confidence](media/image4.jpg){width="2.4in" height="3.0in"}

 You might wonder, where am I taking this?
 Am I casting some voodoo spell of writing reality?
 Perhaps.
 Don't believe stuff like that works?
 I refer you to the June 2014 Sport's Illustrated Cover Story Entitled, "Your 2017 World Series Champs," with a picture of Astros then rookie George Springer on the cover.
 In 2014 the Astros were the worst team in baseball, having been through five losing seasons.
 I have to be honest -- I am a fair-weather Astros fan.
 Here's the thing about losing basketball -- games tend to finish up rather quickly.
 Not so much with bad baseball.
-Yeah, I grew up in Houston, but I benefited from Nikola Tesla's benevolence, specifically AC powered air-conditioning and ice cold refrigeration.
-No, it takes a real die-hard Texan who can handle her heat, humidity and humiliation raw, somebody like my mother, who watched every game in every one of those Astro's losing seasons.
+Yeah, I grew up in Houston, but I benefited from Nikola Tesla's benevolence, specifically AC powered air-conditioning and ice-cold refrigeration.
+No, it takes a real die-hard Texan who can handle her heat, humidity, and humiliation raw, somebody like my mother, who watched every game in every one of those Astro's losing seasons.
 Yes, the cover of Sport Illustrated in 2014 was satirical, at best, to the poor and downtrodden Astros fans in the summer of 2014.
 Think how it must have felt to the players.

 Well, Dodger fans, I'm sure you know what happened next.
 Guess who won the 2017 World Series?
 You got that right.
 The Houston Astros forever will be the 2017 World Series Champs.

 Yes, there is more to the story.
-There was a sign-stealing scandal and MLB suspended some managers and took away some draft picks, yet the Astros retained the title much to the consternation of sore losers everywhere.[^23]
+There was a sign-stealing scandal and MLB suspended some managers and took away some draft picks, yet the Astros retained the title much to the consternation of sore losers everywhere.[^24]

 ![](media/image5.jpg){width="4.572916666666667in" height="5.0in"}

 Back before the pandemic, while passing through LAX on the way to Canada, I had one of the happiest moments of my life, when I passed a guy wearing the shirt above.
-He was almost the stereotypical picture of a SoCal surfs up dude, long dirty blond hair, scruffy beard, a dark tan, cool shares and beads.
+He was almost the stereotypical picture of a SoCal surfs up dude, long dirty blond hair, scruffy beard, a dark tan, cool shades and beads.
 I'm thinking, dude, you're wearing my colors.
 How many people in America outside of Houston actually know how to spell Astros anyway?
 And the asterisk on my keyboard is a five-pointed star, just like the actual Astro's logo.
 Dude, did you really think this through?

 And the irony, I mean, from Hollywood of all places.
 "There's no cryin' in baseball," is the relevant line here.
 The cheating has always been there.
-In fact it's part of the Hollywood kindled mythology of baseball, "If you build it, he will come." and "Say it ain't so, Joe."
+In fact, it's part of the Hollywood kindled mythology of baseball, "If you build it, he will come." and "Say it ain't so, Joe."
 Yeah, keep crying Dodger fans.
 You heard of the *Curse of the Bambino?* Just wait until you catch a touch of the *Curse of the Altuve*.

 What our currencies represent is what we value.
 For most of us, what we value is material.
 We like houses, and cars, and electronics, the trappings of wealth.
 We don't value things that much of the world does, like clean water, or nutritious food, or access to basic health care, even though the majority of the human population has to worry and sweat daily just to provide these things for themselves and their children.
 We lose our ever-loving minds over things like stocks and crypto-currency and political movements, without ever thinking about how wealthy we really are.
 Wealth is property and it is valued because we have lost the very ability to value basic sustenance and security.
 This is why I call it the king's gold.
 The kings of old could not fathom the toils of the masses.
 Kings would send the poor men and their sons to die for their gold and land and even spices and tea.
 And to this day nations rich and poor will kill for the king's gold.
 Be it gold, or oil, or land.

-It there a difference between a masterpiece, a work of art, an artifcat and a collectable?
+It there a difference between a masterpiece, a work of art, an artifact and a collectable?
 Not really.
 History is written by the victors, and artifacts of get.

 Ten thousand years in the future, what will be the more valuable treasrure?
 Da Vinci's engineering drawings, Drake's last letters, Scobee's autographed postcard, or The Dream's signed basketball?

-Da Vinci's and The Dream were professionals with talent, and paid handsomely with the king's gold.
+Da Vinci's and *The Dream* were professionals with talent and were paid handsomely with the king's gold.
 Sir Francis Drake certainly had imagination, daring and bravery but was a servant of the Queen and a slaver.

 While Da Vinci drew pictures of flying machines, Olajuwon wore pictures of rockets on his uniform, and Drake sailed around the World in service to a Queen he worshipped, Colonel Scobee voluntarily strapped himself into an aircraft that was attached to a tank filled with 1.6 million pounds of liquid hydrogen and oxygen and two solid rocket boosters and lit a candle.
 He did this twice.